Find Grad Schools

 Master’s Degrees in Maritime Studies

 There are 3 schools in the United States where you can get your master's degree in maritime studies.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 8% were students from an underrepresented racial-ethnic group.
+This degree is more popular with male students, and about 9% of recent graduates were from an underrepresented racial-ethnic group.

 Education Levels of Maritime Studies Majors